How do I join the service?

 We are committed to diverse musical expressions as we seek to honor a richly creative God.
 We are also committed to worshipping together across different styles, reaffirming the unity of the body of Christ.
 Therefore, our musical style varies widely even within a single service, and on any given Sunday you might hear the choir accompanied by the organ, a soloist accompanied by the guitar, the accordion, or even the djembe!

-Zoom Service/Backyard Gathering
+Zoom Service/In-Person Gathering

 When you walk into the church, you will be welcomed by a Greeter and receive a copy of our bulletin.
 The bulletin contains most of what we will be praying, saying, and hearing during service.
 Please feel free to participate and follow along as you are able.
-The bulletin also contains instructions on how to follow the liturgy on the inside cover.

 Order of Service